Skip to main content

 What to Include in Your Roommate Agreement (Quebec)

 A well-drafted Quebec roommate agreement must include several essential elements to be effective and legally enforceable.
 First, the agreement must identify both parties clearly: the principal tenant's full legal name, contact information, and confirmation of their status as the holder of the main lease; and the roommate's full legal name, contact information, and previous address.
-Clear identification prevents identity disputes and ensures that the agreement can be enforced against both parties.
+Clear identification prevents identity disputes and confirms that the agreement can be enforced against both parties.

 Second, the dwelling must be fully described: the complete civic address including apartment number, the type of dwelling (apartment, house, condominium, studio), and the specific room assigned exclusively to the roommate with its location and approximate size.
 The description of common areas that both parties will share — kitchen, living room, bathroom, dining room, laundry room, storage — must be complete and unambiguous.
 Any areas reserved exclusively for one party should also be specified.

-Third, the financial terms must be comprehensive and precise: the total monthly rent for the dwelling as a whole, the roommate's monthly share expressed as a fixed dollar amount, the due date for the roommate's payment to the principal tenant, all accepted payment methods, and any late payment penalty.
+Third, the financial terms must be thorough and precise: the total monthly rent for the dwelling as a whole, the roommate's monthly share expressed as a fixed dollar amount, the due date for the roommate's payment to the principal tenant, all accepted payment methods, and any late payment penalty.
 The cost-sharing arrangement for utilities — electricity (Hydro-Québec), internet, heating, cable TV, parking, and any other shared services — must specify who pays, how costs are divided, and how bills are managed.

 Fourth, the house rules must address all significant aspects of daily cohabitation: noise and quiet hours for weekdays and weekends; rules for overnight guests including maximum frequency and prior notice requirements; the smoking policy specifying whether smoking is permitted and where; the pet policy including whether existing or future pets are permitted and any conditions or restrictions; the cleaning and maintenance responsibilities for common areas and private spaces; and any additional rules specific to the dwelling or the parties' preferences.
 Clear, specific house rules reduce the likelihood of conflict and provide a documented basis for enforcement if rules are violated.